 CREATE TABLE newsletter( email VARCHAR(50) UNIQUE );

-In the example above, we would have a unique email but could potentially permit no value to be inserted.
-Of course, this is not ideal as it is the only attribute in the table.
+In the example above, the email must be unique, but it potentially permits no value to be inserted.
+This is not ideal, as it is the only attribute in the table.

-With the primary key, it combines these two constraints so that the value cannot be empty with NOT NULL but also must be distinct with the UNIQUE constraint.
+The primary key constraint combines these two constraints so that with NOT NULL, the value cannot be empty, and with UNIQUE, the value also must be distinct.
 By doing so, we can then use the primary key to uniquely identify any row within the table.
-In the same example with the newsletter, having the email be the primary key would avoid us having empty values.
+In the same example of the newsletter, having the email be the primary key would avoid us having empty values.

 CREATE TABLE newsletter( email VARCHAR(50) PRIMARY KEY );

-A primary key does not have to be for a single column as it can combine multiple columns together as a special type of primary key called a composite key.
+A primary key does not have to be for a single column.
+It can combine multiple columns together as a special type of primary key called a composite key.
 A composite key takes the combination of two or more columns together to uniquely identify a row within a table.

-The invoice table contains a foreign key to the customer table:
+The invoice table contains a foreign key (customer_id) to the customer table:

 From a coding standpoint, the foreign key would look like this in the invoice table creation: